H4NM/WhoYouCalling/README.md

 <details>
   <summary>What does this tool not do?</summary>

-  - **TCPIP**: WhoYouCalling does not capture traffic outside of the TCPIP stack, e.g. ICMP (layer 3, network) and ARP (layer 2, data link).
+  - **Lower TCPIP levels**: WhoYouCalling does not capture traffic outside of the TCPIP stack, e.g. ICMP (layer 3, network) and ARP (layer 2, data link).
   - **Server applications**: The tool does not monitor process socket creations for listening to ports, as it's mainly focused on processes in a client perspective.
 However, it can still be useful for monitoring to server applications based on their overall TCPIP activity.

 </details>